 Unfortunately, the tryptophan from the Thanksgiving turkey kicked in and I crashed on my daughter’s sofa while her brothers assembled/rearranged her furniture.

 We were not in her condo a minute before her brothers complained about the lack of food or beverages in her fridge; not a pretzel or a bag of chips and salsa in sight or on-site.

 Neither of her brothers wanted to walk the 23 feet across the street to Whole Foods.

-The holiday staples for a kitchen or bath are the same.
+The holiday decor staples for a kitchen or bath are the same.
 You only need to add two items.
 But they must be BRAND NEW; seasonal soap and hand towels.
 The keyword here is brand new.
 It is amazing what a brand new polar bear hand towel and decorative foam soap can do to space and to one’s morale when the sun sets before the end of the workday.

 A holiday throw is a cozy addition to a couch.
 And, it is a great way to tuck yourself in with a bowl of popcorn during the workweek.
 When my daughter picked the identical throw that I bought for our house I smiled.

-I snuck a few Christmas decor pieces from our daughter’s Christmas decoration tub.
-My grandmother gave me a similar ceramic tree when I was little.
+I snuck a few Christmas decor pieces from our daughter’s Christmas decoration tub from her childhood home.